arnavg11/working-p5.js-sketches/genetic algorithm/path seeking rockets/readme.md

 this is a program that uses monte carlo and rejection sampling to make the rockets reach a certain goal in a certain number of frames.

+It is recommended to make the obstacles thick.

 web editor: https://editor.p5js.org/arnavg472/sketches/1ZNHP7kaz

 controls: